Canon 1300D vs Panasonic GM5

 Review summary: Canon 1300D vs Panasonic GM5

 So how do things add up?
-Is the Canon 1300D better than the Panasonic GM5 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 1300D or the Panasonic GM5 – has the upper hand?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (17.9 vs 15.8MP) with a 8% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.